Noto Soeroto: Poetry

 His poetry book Wayang Songs was translated into French and German.
 Here he also managed to describe what he felt was his destiny.

 "This is my earthly life, full of trouble and struggle, and many are my enemies, laughing at me.
-Their honing hit target faster than feathered arrows, their words sharper than the Kris.
+Their honing hit the target faster than feathered arrows, their words sharper than the Kris.
 My fight isn't over yet.[...]Lord, let me be a Wayang in your hands.
-Then after one hundred years or one thousand years Thy hand shall move me again.
+Then after one hundred years or one thousand years, Thy hand shall move me again.
 Then when my time will dawn again in your eternity, Thou shalt lift me up and again I will speak and fight.
 And then my enemies will be silenced and the demon will crash down.
 Lord, let me be a Wayang in your hands."

 Legacy

 Indonesian President Sukarno cited Soeroto's poetry on the occasion of the naming and foundation of Indonesia's national airline Garuda in 1949.
 "Ik ben Garuda, Vishnoe's vogel, die zijn vleugels uitslaat hoog boven uw eilanden.", "I am Garuda, Vishnu's bird, spreading my wings high above your islands."

 The 1958 novel Schimmenspel by Dutch author Johan Fabricius is loosely based on the life of Noto Soeroto.